 Elaboration on impact assessments

-Using the algorithm simplifies and speeds up the work process for the handler.
-In addition, handling applications in this way is less error-prone.
-Moreover, using this algorithm is less privacy-sensitive because the handler does not see the underlying data, only the result of the calculation.
+Using the algorithm simplifies and speeds up the workflow for the practitioner.
+Furthermore, processing applications in this way reduces the risk of errors.
+Moreover, using this algorithm poses fewer privacy concerns, as the practitioner does not see the underlying data, only the result of the calculation.

 Operations